jtanderson2/azure-network-lab-building-blocks/vnet-subnet-nsg-vm/README.md

 * Variables defined at start of script, change as required
 * VM provisioned with auto-shutdown at 22:00 UTC
-* NSG rule provisioned to allow SSH admin access
+* Provisions public IP for VM and NSG rule to allow SSH admin access (could use serial console instead!)

 ## Deploy
 > The variables are only persistent within the azcli session.
 If you need you come back to this in a later session, rerun the variables section